-“Oh!
-I completely forgot!” she exclaimed, holding up a long, thin parcel for James’ inspection.
+She held up the long, thin parcel for James’ inspection.
 “It’s addressed to Harry.
 I suspect it’s from Padfoot – I’d recognize that handwriting anywhere.
 It’s even worse than yours.”

 “My penmanship is beautiful,” quipped James.
 “The Ministry still won’t stop bothering me about coming to work for them, addressing all of their official letters.”

 “Funny, I didn’t realize there was such a position.”

 “There isn’t, but my writing’s so lovely, they’re willing to create an entirely new office for me as Head Calligrapher.”